MicrosoftDocs/security/security-docs/zero-trust/azure-networking-segmentation.md

 #### Ingress traffic using multiple interfaces

-One approach involves using multiple network interfaces on virtual machines when using NVAs, one for untrusted traffic (external facing) and another for trusted traffic (internal facing).
-In terms of traffic flows, ingress traffic from on-premises must be routed to the NVA using UDRs.
+One approach involves using multiple network interfaces on virtual machines when using NVAs: one interface for untrusted traffic (external facing) and another for trusted traffic (internal facing).
+In terms of traffic flow, you must route ingress traffic from on-premises to the NVA using UDRs.
 Ingress traffic from the internet is received by the NVA and must be routed to the destination workload on the appropriate VNet or subnet by a combination of static routes in the guest OS appliance and UDRs.

 #### Egress traffic and UDRs

 For traffic departing your VNet for the Internet, you can apply a UDR using a route table with the chosen NVA as the next hop.
 To reduce complexity, you can deploy an Azure Firewall or NVA inside your [Azure Virtual WAN](/azure/virtual-wan/virtual-wan-about) hub and turn on [Internet security with Routing Intent](/azure/virtual-wan/how-to-routing-policies).
-This ensures that both north-south (traffic coming in and out of a network scope) and east-west (traffic between devices within a network scope) destined for non-Azure Virtual IP addresses (VIPs) is inspected.
+This ensures that both north-south (traffic coming in and out of a network scope) and east-west (traffic between devices within a network scope) traffic destined for non-Azure Virtual IP addresses (VIPs) gets inspected.

 #### Egress traffic and a default route

-Some methods involve managing a default route (0.0.0.0/0) utilizing different methods.
-As a general rule, it's recommended that egress traffic originating in Azure utilizes exit points and inspection utilizing Azure Firewall or NVAs due to the amount of throughput that the Azure infrastructure can handle which in most cases might be far greater and more resilient.
-In this case, configuring a default route in the UDR of the workload subnets can force traffic to those exit points.
-You might also prefer that exiting traffic from on-premises is routed to Azure as an exit point, and for that, customers will utilize Route Server in combination with an NVA to advertise a default route to on-premises utilizing Border Gateway Protocol (BGP).
+Some methods involve managing a default route (0.0.0.0/0) with different methods.
+As a general rule, it's recommended that egress traffic originating in Azure utilizes exit points and inspection with Azure Firewall or NVAs due to the amount of throughput that the Azure infrastructure can handle, which in most cases might be far greater and more resilient.
+In this case, configuring a default route in the UDRs of workload subnets can force traffic to those exit points.
+You might also prefer to route egress traffic from on-premises to Azure as an exit point.
+In this case, utilize Route Server in combination with an NVA to advertise a default route to on-premises utilizing Border Gateway Protocol (BGP).

-There are special cases when companies need all egress traffic to be routed back to on-premises by advertising a default route (0.0.0.0/0) over BGP.
-This forces traffic leaving the VNet to be tunneled to your on-premises network to a firewall for inspection.
-This last approach is the least desired due to increased latency and lack of security controls provided by Azure, although is widely adopted by the government and banking sectors that have specific requirements for traffic inspection in their on-premises environment.
+There are special cases when you need all egress traffic to be routed back to on-premises by advertising a default route over BGP.
+This forces traffic leaving the VNet to be tunneled via your on-premises network to a firewall for inspection.
+This last approach is the least desired due to increased latency and lack of security controls provided by Azure.
+This practice is widely adopted by the government and banking sectors that have specific requirements for traffic inspection within their on-premises environment.

 In terms of scale:

 - For a single VNet, you can use network security groups, which strictly adhere to layer 4 semantics, or you can use an Azure Firewall that adheres to both Layer 4 and Layer 7 semantics.

-- For multiple VNets, a single Azure Firewall can still be used if it's reachable, or an Azure Firewall can be deployed in each virtual network and traffic directed with UDRs.
+- •	For multiple VNets, a single Azure Firewall can still be used if it's reachable, or you can deploy an Azure Firewall in each virtual network and direct traffic with UDRs

 For large enterprise distributed networks, you can still use the hub and spoke model and direct traffic with UDRs.
 However, this can lead to management overhead and VNet peering limits.
 For ease of use, Azure Virtual WAN can achieve this if you deploy an Azure Firewall in the virtual hub and activate Routing Intent for Internet security.
-This will inject 0.0.0.0/0 routes across all spokes and branch networks and send that traffic to the Azure Firewall for the inspection of Internet-bound traffic.
-For Private bound traffic, traffic destined to RFC 1918 blocks will also be sent to the Azure Firewall or NVA as designated next hop inside the Azure Virtual WAN hub.
+This will inject default routes across all spokes and branch networks and send Internet-bound traffic to the Azure Firewall for inspection.
+Private traffic destined to RFC 1918 address blocks is sent to the Azure Firewall or NVA as the designated next-hop inside the Azure Virtual WAN hub.

 ### On-premises network boundary

-In Azure, the main methods to establish connectivity with on-premises networks include IPSec tunnels, ExpressRoute tunnels, or Software-defined WAN (SD-WAN) tunnels.
+In Azure, the main methods to establish connectivity with on-premises networks include Internet Protocol (IPsec) tunnels, ExpressRoute tunnels, or Software-defined WAN (SD-WAN) tunnels.
 Typically, you use an [Azure Site-to-Site (S2S) VPN connection](/azure/vpn-gateway/vpn-gateway-about-vpngateways) for smaller workloads that require less bandwidth.
-For workloads that require a dedicated service path and higher throughput needs, ExpressRoute is recommended.
+For workloads that require a dedicated service path and higher throughput needs, Microsoft recommends ExpressRoute.

 This illustration shows the different types of connection methods between an Azure environment and an on-premises network.

 :::image type="content" source="media/azure-networking/azure-networking-segmentation-on-premises.svg" alt-text="A diagram showing the ." lightbox="media/azure-networking/azure-networking-segmentation-on-premises.svg":::

 While Azure VPN connections can support multiple tunnels, ExpressRoute is often configured for larger enterprise networks that require higher bandwidth and private connections through a connectivity partner.
-For ExpressRoute, it's possible to connect the same VNet to multiple circuits, but for segmentation purposes, this is often not ideal as it allows VNets not associated with one another to communicate.
-One method of isolation involves choosing not to use a remote gateway on spoke VNets or disabling BGP route propagation if you're using route tables.
-Hubs connected to ExpressRoute can still be segmented by NVAs and Firewalls.
-Spokes if peered to the hubs can also choose not to use remote gateway on the VNet peering properties.
+For ExpressRoute, it's possible to connect the same VNet to multiple circuits, but for segmentation purposes, this is often not ideal as it allows VNets not connected with each other to communicate.

+One method of segmentation involves choosing not to use a remote gateway on spoke VNets or disabling BGP route propagation if you're using route tables.
+You can still segment hubs connected to ExpressRoute with NVAs and Firewalls.
+For spokes that are peered to hubs, you can choose not to use remote gateway in the VNet peering properties.
 That way, spokes only learn about their directly connected hubs and not any on-premises routes.
 Another emerging approach to segment traffic going to and from on-premises is the use of SD-WAN technologies.
-Extend your branch locations into Azure SD-WAN by implementing third-party solutions NVAs in Azure to create segmentation based on SD-WAN tunnels coming from different branches inside the NVA appliances.
-Azure Route Server (ARS) is used to inject the prefixes pertaining to the SD-WAN tunnels into the Azure Platform for a Hub and Spoke topology.
-For vWAN topology, you can have direct integration of the third-party SD-WAN NVA inside the virtual hub the use of third party NVA integration in the virtual hubs or the use of BGP endpoints allow the implementation of SD-WAN solutions, creating tunnels from the virtual hub-integrated NVA.
+You can extend your branch locations into Azure SD-WAN by using third-party NVAs in Azure to create segmentation based on SD-WAN tunnels coming from different branches inside the NVA appliances.
+You can use [Azure Route Server](/azure/route-server/overview) to inject the address prefixes for the SD-WAN tunnels into the Azure platform for a hub and spoke topology.

+For a virtual WAN topology, you can have direct integration of the third-party SD-WAN NVA inside the virtual hub.
+You can also use BGP endpoints to allow the use of SD-WAN solutions, creating tunnels from the virtual hub-integrated NVA.

-For both models, you can use Express Route to segment underlay connectivity through private peering or Microsoft peering.
-In other words, you can segment underlay connectivity to be public or private.
-For security, a common practice is to advertise a default route (0.0.0.0/0) over ExpressRoute.
+For both models, you can use ExpressRoute to segment underlying connectivity for private or public through private peering or Microsoft peering.
+For security, a common practice is to advertise a default route over ExpressRoute.
 This forces all traffic leaving the VNet to be tunneled to your on-premises network for inspection.
-Similarly, traffic coming over both VPN and ExpressRoute can be inspected and sent to an NVA for further inspection.
+Similarly, traffic coming over both VPN and ExpressRoute can be sent to an NVA for further inspection.
 This also applies to traffic leaving Azure.
 These methods are straightforward when the environment is smaller, such as one or two regions.

-For large, distributed networks, Azure Virtual WAN can also be used by activating private traffic inspection using Routing Intent.
-This directs all traffic destined to a private IP of the NVA for inspection.
-As with the above methods, this is much easier to manage when the environment spans multiple regions.
-The other approach with Azure Virtual WAN is using custom route tables for isolation boundaries.
-Users can create custom routes and only associate and propagate the VNets they want, to those route tables.
-The caveat is that this can't be combined with routing-intent today.
+For large, distributed networks, you can also use Azure Virtual WAN by activating private traffic inspection using Routing Intent.
+This directs all traffic destined to a private IP address of the NVA for inspection.
+As with the above methods, this is much easier to manage when your environment spans multiple regions.

+The other approach with Azure Virtual WAN is to use custom route tables for isolation boundaries.
+You can create custom routes and only associate and propagate the VNets you want to those route tables.
+However, this capability can't be combined with routing intent today.
 To isolate branches, you can assign labels to associate branches to that label.
-Users can also uncheck propagate to default label, however that’s a per hub basis.
-Today, you can't isolate individual branches in Azure separately on a single hub.
+You can also disable propagation to the default label on a per-hub basis.
+Currently, you can't isolate individual branches in Azure separately on a single hub.
 For example, you can't isolate SD-WAN from ExpressRoute.
-But on an entire hub, you can uncheck propagate to default label.
+But on an entire hub, you can disable propagation to the default label.

 ### Boundaries to public Azure services

-In Azure, most services are, by default, accessible through the Azure global WAN.
-This also applies to public access to these PaaS services.
+In Azure, most services are by default accessible through the Azure global WAN.
+This also applies to public access to Azure PaaS services.
 For instance, Azure Storage has a built-in firewall that can restrict access to VNets and block public access.
 However, there's often a need for more granular control.
 The typical preference is to connect to Azure VIPs privately, rather than using the default public IP addresses provided.

 The most common method to restrict access to PaaS resources is through Azure Private Link.
-By creating a private endpoint, it gets injected into your VNet.
-This private IP is then used to tunnel to the PaaS resource in question.
-A DNS A record is mapped to the private endpoint using Azure Private DNS Zones and a CNAME record gets mapped to the private link PaaS resource.
+When you create a private endpoint, it gets injected into your VNet.
+Azure uses this private IP address to tunnel to the PaaS resource in question.
+Azure maps a DNS A record to the private endpoint using Azure Private DNS Zones and maps a CNAME record to the private link PaaS resource.

 Service endpoints offer an alternative method for connecting to PaaS VIPs.
-Service tags are provided, which can be selected to allow connections to all PaaS resources within that tag, thereby providing private connectivity to the PaaS resource.
+You can select service tags to allow connections to all PaaS resources within that tag and provide private connectivity to the PaaS resource.

 Another prevalent method involves using Microsoft Peering for ExpressRoute.
-If you want to connect to PaaS VIPs from on-premises, Microsoft Peering can be set up.
-The Border Gateway Protocol (BGP) community for the VIPs to be consumed can be chosen, and this gets advertised over the Microsoft Peering path.
+If you want to connect to PaaS VIPs from on-premises, you can set up Microsoft Peering.
+You can choose the BGP community for the VIPs to be consumed and this gets advertised over the Microsoft Peering path.

 For more information, see the guidance in: